ipld/ipld/docs/intro/ecosystem.md

-The features of libp2p of the features range from the basic (simple streaming transport APIs) to the useful (NAT traversal, "hole punching", protocol negociations, etc) to the neat (pubkey-based persistent network peer identity toolkits) to the awesome (DHTs and other advanced network routing and distributed storage components).
+The features of libp2p of the features range from the basic (simple streaming transport APIs) to the useful (NAT traversal, "hole punching", protocol negotiations, etc) to the neat (pubkey-based persistent network peer identity toolkits) to the awesome (DHTs and other advanced network routing and distributed storage components).